-Field sobriety tests (FSTs) play an important role in a DUI arrest.
+Field sobriety tests (FSTs) are important in a DUI arrest.
 Although they are not fail-proof, they are considered one of the best ways to check impairment.
 A DUI attorney Rochester can help you understand your rights and whether or not you need to take an FST if pulled over for a DUI.

 Understanding how FSTs Work